How to Pick a Guardian

 -

-We can make a simple statement you do not want them to be considered (this will probably work, its not totally private, but does not require disclosing details)
+We can make a simple statement you do not want them to be considered (this will probably work, it's not totally private, but does not require disclosing details)

 -